President's Note - May

 Keep an eye out on the Event Calendar page here and our Facebook group page at https://www.facebook.com/groups/81273219287/ for more info on upcoming events.

-As president I look forward to meeting and working closely with everyone for the next two years and beyond.
+As president I look forward to meeting and working closely with everyone.
 I’m excited about the new year and upcoming astronomical events that I hope we are able to share with even greater numbers of the general public.